filodb/FiloDB/README.md

 /_/   /_/_/\____/_____/_____/
 ```

-Folks implementing OLAP solutions for big data has had to choose between
-Parquet-based solutions and proprietary, third party solutions such as HP’s
-Vertica, Redshift, etc.  Parquet, being an HDFS file format, has drawbacks when
-it comes to easy data deduplication, concurrent workloads such as IoT, memory
+Apache Parquet has proven that columnar storage layouts can minimize I/O and
+speed up scanning for large analytical queries.
+Parquet forces developers to
+deal with its file-format abstraction, implementing deduplication, granular
-usage, and flexibility.
-Cassandra and Spark is an interesting combination, but
+updates, indexing, and versioning themselves.
+Meanwhile, Cassandra is rock-
-the performance isn’t quite there yet.

-FiloDB is a new open-source OLAP database combining high performance Parquet-
-like columnar storage, the flexibility of a database, the familiarity of SQL
-queries, the operational ease and robustness of Apache Cassandra, and the power
-and integration of Apache Spark.
-Highlights:
+solid and has very promising Spark integration, but its storage layout prevents
+Spark queries from reaching Parquet levels of performance.
+Can we use Cassandra
+with columnar storage to power fast queries using Spark?

+FiloDB is a new open-source database based on Apache Cassandra and Spark SQL.
+FiloDB brings breakthrough performance levels for analytical queries by using a columnar storage layout with compression techniques like dictionary compression.
+At the same time, row-level, column-level operations and built in versioning gives FiloDB far more flexibility than can be achieved using Parquet.

-* FiloDB aim to bring one to two orders of magnitude speedups over OLAP performance of Cassandra 2.x CQL tables + Spark.
+* FiloDB aim's to bring one to two orders of magnitude speedups over OLAP performance of Cassandra 2.x CQL tables + Spark.
 For the POC performance comparison, please see [cassandra-gdelt](http://github.com/velvia/cassandra-gdelt) repo.
-* FiloDB has built-in versioning capabilities, bringing unprecedented flexibility to the world of OLAP analysis.
 * Enable easy exactly-once ingestion from Kafka for streaming geospatial applications.
-* Incremental computed columns and geospatial annotations
+* Incrementally computed columns and geospatial annotations

+FiloDB is a great fit for bulk analytical workloads, or streaming / append-only event data.
+It is not optimized for heavily transactional, update-oriented workflows.

 [Overview presentation](http://velvia.github.io/presentations/2014-filodb/#/) -- see the docs folder for design docs.